K2Joom/docs-matukio/roadmap.md

 * JSON API for Matukio informations (Joomla! webservice has to be ready first)
 * Multiple images with a new image uploader (see Hotspots)
 * Automatic discount for buying multiple tickets (Not sure on how to integrate this..)
+* Events with a fixed date (open for a fixed date range)

 If technically possible: